oslokommune/okctl-upgrade/gists/bump-eks/README.md

 * https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html
 * https://kubernetes.io/docs/reference/using-api/deprecation-guide/

-## EKS 1.21
+## Requirements for running EKS 1.21

-You need Okctl version 0.0.102 to run EKS 1.21.
+After upgrading EKS to 1.21, you need Okctl version 0.0.102.

-## EKS 1.22
+## Requirements for running EKS 1.22

-If you're upgrading to EKS 1.22, you must follow the below steps.
-If you do not, your application **probably will stop working**.
+If you do not follow the below steps, your application **probably will stop working**.

 AWS describes the necessary changes we need to take into account in detail: https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#update-1.22.
 However, we have attempted to extract everything that is necessary, so you shouldn't need to read that guide.